mchung94/solitaire-player/programming.md

    APIs to find and resize the Microsoft Solitaire Collection window to a consistent size.
 This makes using SikuliX easier.

+## Package and Class Structure
+The main three categories of packages and classes are:
+1. Windows
+2. Solvers
+3. Players

+Window classes: `MSCWindow` and its subclasses `PyramidWindow` and `TriPeaksWindow` are meant to represent the Microsoft Solitaire Collection window and interact with it, such as looking at cards in the game and guessing what they are, as well as clicking on cards or buttons.

+Solver classes: The `com.secondthorn.solitaireplayer.solvers` package contains classes meant to take a deck of cards and find a solution to the solitaire game.
+One design principle is to keep each game's solvers completely separate, so the pyramid package for solving Pyramid Solitaire shares no code with the tripeaks package for solving TriPeaks Solitaire.

+Players: `SolitairePlayer` and its subclasses `PyramidPlayer` and `TriPeaksPlayer` use the Window classes and Solver classes and guide the user from the beginning of the game to the end by figuring out what to do using the solver classes, then interacting with the Microsoft Solitaire Collection window to perform the actions the solvers give as the solution.

 ## SikuliX Usage
 This section contains information on how and why SikuliX is used the way it is in this program.